From Hobby to Thriving Business: A New Zealand Playbook

 Crucial Note: If it's a hobby, you don't pay tax, but you can't claim expenses.
 Once it's a business, you pay tax on profits but can claim materials and home-office costs.

-The Core Values of the New Zealand Operator
+The Core Values of the New Zealand Founder

 |---|---|---|